Vestibular exam: Racial quotas

 Racial quotas and social quotas are a very controversial subject in Brazil.
 They were implemented by the government as an attempt to minimize the gap between students.
 That way, students who had their high school education entirely at public schools get quotas.
 Also, African and Indigenous Brazilian descendants gain a small percentage of bonuses on their Vestibular.
 That is considered an affirmative action policy.

 Court challenge

 In August 2005, at Universidade Federal do Paraná, a student was granted by a federal court the right to be admitted at the university because she had a better score on the Vestibular than several other freshmen that took advantage of their quotas.
 In 2012 a law was approved that gave quotas to students who came from public schools.
 The federal universities (such as UFRJ, UNIFESP, UFPR, UFRGS...) will have to save half of the vacancies for those students.
-State-owned establishments, such as the University of São Paulo, are not currently forced to abide by this law.
-In spite of this, the several majority of state-owned universities in Brazil adopt the social and racial quotas.
+Public establishments, such as the University of São Paulo, are not currently forced to abide by this law.
+In spite of this, the majority of public universities in Brazil adopt the social and racial quotas.